monzo/progression-framework/frameworks/engineering/data.md

           - "Thrown at fires and resolves / contributes heavily to resolving them"
           - "Replicates cutting edge approaches from research papers where required"
           - "Thinks about the future situations code will be used in, planning and acting accordingly"
-          - "‼️ Makes pragmatic choices about taking on tech debt"
+          - "Makes pragmatic choices about taking on tech debt"
         exampleCriteria:
           - criteria: "Debugs complex Deep Neural Net code/issues"
             examples:
               - "knows what to look at when the loss is not decreasing etc."
-          - criteria: "‼️ Validates ideas aggressively & iteratively"
+          - criteria: "Validates ideas aggressively & iteratively"
             examples:
               - "tackles the biggest unknowns first; validates ideas with 10% effort"
-          - criteria: "‼️ Measures, understands and is transparent about the impact of their ML work."
+          - criteria: "Measures, understands and is transparent about the impact of their ML work."
             examples:
               - "we should serve as role models for the rest of the company in this regard in particular"
       - level: 5